Eagle Ford Shale Car Accident Attorneys

 - Murphy Oil

 - Cabot Oil & Gas

 - Pioneer Natural Resources

 Traffic Accidents in the Eagle Ford Shale Region

 With the Eagle Ford Shale area teeming with oil and gas activity, it is no small wonder that the nearby roads are inundated with traffic from oil tankers, gravel trucks, and other commercial vehicles.
-This, however, is not only inconvenient for local residents—it is downright deadly.
-According to preliminary data released by the Texas Department of Transportation (TxDOT), fatal traffic accidents in the Eagle Ford Shale region have increased by more than 40 percent, with 2,700+ accidents causing either a fatality or a serious injury in 2012.
+This, however, is not only inconvenient for residents—it is downright deadly.
+According to preliminary data released by the Texas Department of Transportation (TxDOT), fatal traffic accidents in the Eagle Ford Shale region have increased by more than 40 percent, with 2,700+ accidents causing either a fatality or a severe injury in 2012.

 Injured in an Eagle Ford Shale Commercial Vehicle Accident?